Fed gives OK to 32 of 35 biggest US banks to raise dividends

 WASHINGTON — The Federal Reserve has given the OK to 32 of the 35 biggest banks in the U.S. to raise their dividends and buy back shares, judging their financial foundations sturdy enough to withstand a major economic downturn.

-The Fed rejected outright the capital plan of the U.S. holding company of Germany’s Deutsche Bank.
+The Fed rejected outright the capital plan of the U.S. holding company of Germany’s Deutsche Bank, citing weaknesses in its assumptions for forecasting revenues and losses.

+State Street Corp. gained Fed approval on condition it improve its analysis of hypothetical lending risks with other big banks.

 The yearly check-up tests the banks to determine if their current plans for paying out capital to shareholders would still allow them to keep lending if hit by another financial crisis and severe recession.